Aircloak/aircloak/air/docs/content/datastores.md

   --> a1 (emulated)
     --> a2 (emulated)
       --> t1 (executed in the datasource)
-    --> a3 (executed in the datasource)
+    --> a3 (emulated)
       --> a4 (executed in the datasource)
         --> t2 (executed in the datasource)
 ```

-### What triggers emulation

-The following section describes which functions cause a query to become emulated, and which do not.
+### Natively supported features

+The following table shows which features are natively supported by the datastores,
+and conversely which features turn a query into an emulated one.

 |               | MS SQL   | MySQL    | Postgres | MongoDB >= 3.2 | MongoDB < 3.2 |
 |--------------:|:--------:|:--------:|:--------:|:--------------:|:-------------:|